plrguez/fuse-od-source/Platform/readme.txt

 Fuse provides roms for some systems and peripherals it emulate but not for all models or peripherals that it support.

-You can assign not distributed roms or change the default roms from the emulator itself:
+You can assign new roms or change the defaults from the emulator itself:

 - Open menu with `Select` or `Power` button.
 Then navigate from Menu --> Options --> Select Roms --> Machine ROMs or Peripheral ROMs
 - With `cursor` select the rom to change and press `X` button